needle-mirror/com.unity.sentis/Documentation~/encrypt-a-model.md

 # Encrypt a model

-You can encrypt a Sentis model to disk using the `ModelWriter` and `ModelLoader` APIs, so that the model description and weights can only be read from disk by a user with the correct key.
+Encrypt a model so that only a user with the correct key can read the model description and weights from disk.
+You can encrypt a Sentis model to disk using the [`ModelWriter`](xref:Unity.Sentis.ModelWriter) and [`ModelLoader`](xref:Unity.Sentis.ModelLoader) APIs.

 ## Encrypt a model and save to disk

-Follow these steps, usually in the Unity Editor before building and distributing your project.
+To encrypt a model and save it to disk, follow these steps, typically in the Unity Editor before building and distributing your project:

 1. Get a Sentis model by importing an ONNX file or using the Sentis model API.
 2. Create a `Stream` object for the encrypted model using a cryptography API with your key.
-3. Encrypt and write the serialized model to the stream using the `ModelWriter.Save` method.
+3. Encrypt and write the serialized model to the stream using the [`ModelWriter.Save`](xref:Unity.Sentis.ModelWriter.Save(Stream,Unity.Sentis.Model)) method.

 Certain types of streams such as `MemoryStream` may not be compatible with large models over 2GB.

 ## Decrypt a model from disk

-Follow these steps, usually before running the model.
+To decrypt a model from disk, follow these steps, usually before running the model:

 1. Create a `Stream` object for the encrypted model using a cryptography API with your key.
-2. Decrypt and deserialize the model using the `ModelLoader.Load` method.
+2. Decrypt and deserialize the model using the [`ModelLoader.Load`](xref:Unity.Sentis.ModelLoader.Load(Stream)) method.

 ## Example using AES Encryption